 The Queen was painted in celebration of the Diamond Jubilee.
 And Blake had created his image of the Duchess of Sussex for Vogue magazine in 2018.
 That was the year she and Prince Harry married.

 Blake is a fan of the royal family with the late Prince Philip among his favourites.
 Blake didn’t appear at the Arts Club for his own exhibition, so he couldn’t answer back, but the question guests asked eachother was: what made him such a royal fan?

 However, Blake has an even greater idol.
 Marilyn Monroe, the iconic, tragic actress appears in many of his works of art.
 Like the other pop artist Andy Warhol, Marilyn has proved one of his most bankable ‘portrait sitters’.

-The price tag on one of his collages, characters picked from the worlds of literature, art, music and unknowns, says £19,000 (or $26,000).
+The price tag on one of his collages at the Arts Club, characters picked from the worlds of literature, art, music and unknowns, says £19,000 (or $26,000).
 Guests at the private view came armed with their credit cards.

 Peter Blake: I remember seeing all the Disney films

 Blakes showed other pieces.
 His more recent series of portraits, painted during lockdown pulled the crowds too.
 His Girl with a Disney Tattoo has a distinct Scandi title (cue the books and film).